-Rene R. Joyce has served as a director of the Company since its formation in October 2005 and of the General Partner since October 2006.
-Mr. Joyce previously served as Executive Chairman of the Board of the Company and the General Partner between January 2012 and December 2014.
+Rene R. Joyce has served as a director of the Company since its formation in October 2005.
+Mr. Joyce previously served as Executive Chairman of the Board of the Company and the General Partner between January 2012 and December 2014 and as a director of the General Partner between October 2005 and May 2021.
 He also served as Chief Executive Officer of the Company between October 2005 and December 2011 and the General Partner between October 2006 and December 2011.
 He also served as an officer and director of an affiliate of the Company during 2004 and 2005 and was a consultant for the affiliate during 2003.
 Mr. Joyce served as a director of Apache Corporation between May 2017 and May 2021.
 Mr. Joyce served as a consultant in the energy industry from 2000 through 2003 providing advice to various energy companies and investors regarding their operations, acquisitions and dispositions.
 Mr. Joyce served as President of onshore pipeline operations of Coral Energy, LLC, a subsidiary of Shell from 1998 through 1999 and President of energy services of Coral, a subsidiary of Shell which was the gas and power marketing joint venture between Shell and Tejas, during 1999.
-Mr. Joyce served as President of various operating subsidiaries of Tejas, a natural gas pipeline company, from 1990 until 1998 when Tejas was acquired by Shell.
+Mr. Joyce served as President of various operating subsidiaries of Teias, a natural gas pipeline company, from 1990 until 1998 when Tejas was acquired by Shell.
 As the founding Chief Executive Officer of the Company, Mr. Joyce brings deep experience in the midstream business, expansive knowledge of the oil and gas industry, as well as relationships with chief executives and other senior management at peer companies, customers and other oil and natural gas companies throughout the world.
 His experience and industry knowledge, complemented by an engineering and legal educational background, enable Mr. Joyce to provide the Board with executive counsel on the full range of business, technical, and professional matters.

-Charles R. Crisp has served as a director of the Company since its formation in October 2005 and of the General Partner since March 2016.
-He also served as a director of an affiliate of the Company during 2004 and 2005.
+Charles R. Crisp has served as a director of the Company since its formation in October 2005.
+He also served as a director of the General Partner between March 2016 and May 2021 and a director of an affiliate of the Company during 2004 and 2005.
 Mr. Crisp was President and Chief Executive Officer of Coral Energy, LLC, a subsidiary of Shell from 1999 until his retirement in November 2000, and was President and Chief Operating Officer of Coral from January 1998 through February 1999.
 Prior to this, Mr. Crisp served as President of the power generation group of Houston Industries and, between 1988 and 1996, as President and Chief Operating Officer of Tejas.
-Mr. Crisp is also a director of Southern Company Gas (formerly known as AGL Resources Inc.), a subsidiary of The Southern Company, EOG Resources Inc. and Intercontinental Exchange Inc. Mr. Crisp brings extensive energy experience, a vast understanding of many aspects of our industry and experience serving on the boards of other public companies in the energy industry.
+Mr. Crisp is also a director of Southern Company Gas (formerly known as AGL Resources Inc.), a subsidiary of The Southern Company, and EOG Resources Inc. He was a director of Intercontinental Exchange Inc. from 2002 until May 2022.
+Mr. Crisp brings extensive energy experience, a vast understanding of many aspects of our industry and experience serving on the boards of other public companies in the energy industry.
 His leadership and business experience and deep knowledge of various sectors of the energy industry bring a crucial insight to the Board.